nicklansley/nick-dalle-playground/README.md

 I've written the scheduler and frontend web server in Python.
 The Scheduler uses a simple FIFO queue to manage the prompts with Redis as the queuing database.
 I've used a class based on BaseHTTPRequestHandler to handle the requests from the UI.

+### Library Page
+The UI include a library page where you can view the images created so far.
+If you want to empty the library, simply go to the directory storing 'library.json' and set of directories with UUID names, and delete them.
+If you want to delete a specific image, double-click it on the library page, and select 'OK' to the alert prompt.

+The library page is useful for observing how many seconds it took to generate each image, as it is displayed above each group of images.
+My PC always has it at around 8 secs/image.
+If yours is different, you can adjust the value in the JavaScript a the top of index.js - change the very first line - const SECS_PER_IMAGE = 8; - to the number of seconds per image you are experiencing.
+This will make the countdown on the UI more accurate when waiting for your prompt to be processed.

 ## API
 The API is a simple RESTful API that can be used by the UI to send requests to the backend.